a1v0/REDaaS/README.md

 - `POST /red/:originalLanguage/:targetLanguage`: translates something incorrectly, word for word
 - `GET /brian/:targetLanguage`: returns script of that scene in target language
 - `POST /image/`: user posts imageData array for a given picture.
 API takes each value in cell, converts it to Roman numerals, then sums the ASCII code of each letter (available [here](http://sticksandstones.kstrom.com/appen.html)) and puts that into the array instead.
-(Need to come up with a solution for when the sum > 255.)
+If value is 0, return "O".
+If resultant value > 255, take value using lowercase and subtract uppercase.
+Hopefully that’ll always give a value lower than 255.
+The longest Roman numeral strings are most likely CCXLVIII or CCXXXVIII

 Useful links: